See the National Geographic photo assignments that Kristian Bertel has participated in – Read the story about his photographs here…

 About the photograph of a the man in the window

 The contributing photographer Kristian Bertel framed a picture of a man sitting at a window in the Mahalaxmi area of Mumbai, India.
-Framing, especially in the photographic arts like with this photograph taken in Mumbai, India, is primarily concerned with the position and perspective of the viewer.
+Framing, especially in the photographic arts like with this photograph, is primarily concerned with the position and perspective of the viewer.
 The position of the observer has tremendous impact on their perception of the main subject, both in terms of aesthetics and in their interpretation of its meaning.

 ”If the viewer was placed very far away from a lone subject in an image, the viewer will gather more information about the subjects’ surroundings and bearing, but very little in terms of his emotions.
 If the setting was in the middle of flat plain, the viewer might perceive a sense of loneliness or that the subject is lost, because the viewer himself cannot find any visual cues to orient the location of the subject.
 If some foreground elements are put in front of the viewer, partially obscuring the subject, the viewer would take the position of an unseen observer”